benjaminion/upgrading-ethereum-book/src/book.md

 `MIN_ATTESTATION_INCLUSION_DELAY` was an attempt to "level the playing field" by setting a minimum number of slots before an attestation can be included in a beacon block.
 It was [originally set at 4](https://github.com/ethereum/consensus-specs/pull/143), with a 6-second slot time, allowing 24 seconds for attestations to propagate around the network.

-It was [later set to one](https://github.com/ethereum/consensus-specs/pull/1157) &ndash; attestations are included as early as possible &ndash; and, now that we plan to crosslink shards every slot, this is the only value that makes sense.
-So `MIN_ATTESTATION_INCLUSION_DELAY` exists today as a kind of relic of the earlier design.
+It was [later set to one](https://github.com/ethereum/consensus-specs/pull/1157) &ndash; attestations are included as early as possible &ndash; and `MIN_ATTESTATION_INCLUSION_DELAY` exists today as a relic of the earlier design.
 The current slot time of 12 seconds is assumed to allow sufficient time for attestations to propagate and be aggregated sufficiently within one slot.

 ##### `SLOTS_PER_EPOCH`